danielnoam/portfolio/content/games/chicken-invaders-remake/content.md

 This project served as an invaluable learning experience in collaborative game development, teaching essential skills in:

 - Working effectively with programmers, artists, and technical artists to ensure smooth project workflow and consistent communication.
-- Using Git and collaborative development tools to manage code changes across multiple team members without conflicts.
+- Using Git to manage code changes across multiple team members without conflicts.
-- Understanding how different disciplines contribute to game development and learning to integrate programming work with 3D models and technical art.
 - Coordinating tasks, deadlines, and deliverables across team members with different specializations and schedules.
-- Learning to work with externally created 3D models, textures, and technical art implementations within the game engine.
 - Writing clean, documented, and modular code that other team members can understand, modify, and build upon.